nst/efx-backtest/README.md

 #### Goal

-Ever wondered what would have happened if you had always followed the trend? or if you had played against tue market? or if you had set a take-profit of twice as much as the stop-loss?
+Ever wondered what would have happened if you had always followed the trend? or if you had played against the market? or if you had set a take-profit of twice as much as the stop-loss?

 `efx-backtest` is a minimalist eForex backtest engine.
 It lets you implement an automatic trading strategy in a few lines of Python and provides you with a profit-and-loss chart as well as simple metrics.